rfl-urbaniak/teaching/shared/rinstructions.md

     - https://www.youtube.com/watch?v=FIrsOBy5k58
     - https://www.youtube.com/watch?v=FY8BISK5DpM

 2.2 If you plan to work from home on your own computer, install R and Rstudio.
 Computers in the tutorial laboratory have them installed.
 There are some additional packages and requirements that we use.
-Instructions for their installation are available HERE [LINK].
+Instructions for their installation are available <a href="https://rfl-urbaniak.github.io/teaching/shared/setup_installation_instruction.pdf">HERE</a>.
 If you don't understand them at this point, don't worry, we'll sort it out later on.
 If you do, feel free to use them to install the libraries.

-2.3 Read Chapter Three of Kruschke's book [LINK]  <a href="https://rfl-urbaniak.github.io/teaching/shared/Ch3_Kruschke.pdf">book</a>
+2.3 Read Chapter Three of Kruschke's book: <a href="https://rfl-urbaniak.github.io/teaching/shared/Ch3_Kruschke.pdf">download it here</a>

 2.4 Go through some basic practice in R by using swirl, as practice is the best way to learn programming.
 That is, choose short course:

   1: R Programming: The basics of programming in R

 using the swirl library.
 See: